By Rick Steves

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around February 6, 2018.
 This date is subject to change due to shipping delays beyond our control.

-With the world facing divisive events and movements like the rise of nationalism, Trump, Brexit, Erdogan, and more, there’s never been a more important time to travel.
+With the world facing divisive and often frightening events, from Trump, Brexit, and Erdogan, to climate change, nativism, and populism, there’s never been a more important time to travel.

 With gripping stories from Rick’s decades of exploration, this fully revised edition of Travel as a Political Act is an antidote to the current climate of xenophobia.
 When we travel thoughtfully, we bring back the most beautiful souvenir of all: a broader perspective on the world that we all call home.

 All royalties from the sale of Travel as a Political Act are donated to support the work of Bread for the World, a non-partisan organization working to end hunger at home and abroad.